VikramsDataScience/medibank_case_study/README.md

 - N/A - Values is less than 3 and has been suppressed.

 ## Preprocessing
-I had initially intended to use Pandas' MultiIndexing capability, specifically `pd.MultiIndex.from_tuples()` to create a multi level index to access the tuple pairs in the dataset, given that this data set has two levels (Hospital, and the associated ED Metrics such as the Attendance, Admissions, etc.).
+I had initially intended to use Pandas' MultiIndexing capability, specifically `pd.MultiIndex.from_tuples()` (since the indexes they've created are tuple pairs) to create a multi level index to access the tuple pairs in the dataset, given that this data set has two levels (Hospital, and the associated ED Metrics such as the Attendance, Admissions, etc.).
 However, the dataset has been set up in a slightly odd fashion, whereby, the following code I had initially written:
 ```
 df = pd.read_csv(data_path / "govhack3.csv", header=[0, 1])
 original_tuples = df.columns.to_list()